kartegagithub/ophelia-ui/ophelia-icons/README.md

 # ophelia-icons

-A modern React icon library with rich props, variants, and animations.
+✨ A beautifully crafted React icon library that brings your UI to life with customizable variants, smooth animations, and comprehensive accessibility support.
+Built with TypeScript and optimized for performance.

 ## Features